New Claims for Housing Benefit are made through Universal Credit. For more information on this and Universal Credit please click here

 Universal credit will be a big change for you and your family’s finances – so it’s a good idea to make sure you’re prepared for the switchover.
 We’re here to support you, but there are different ways that you can start to prepare so we’ve put together some tips to make sure you and your family is getting ready for the start of Universal Credit

-- Check you rent Balance!
-The best way for you to view your rent account is to login on the 'Self Serve' section of this website.
+- Check your rent Balance - The best way for you to view your rent account is to login on the 'Self Serve' section of this website.
 If you need any help please contact us.
-If you do not have a computer and require a rent statement please ring the Money Management Team on 01543 462621
+If you do not have a computer and require a rent statement please ring the Income Management Team on 01543 462621

 There is also free and impartial budgeting online money information and advice that you can access by clicking here.